henrysheehy/dotfiles/README.md

 Open Zotero using i3 with `<mod+z>`.
 You can now add citations from Firfox to the currently open Zotero folder.

+#### Other plugins I recommend
+- Vimium
+- A password manager
+- Darkreader

 ### Wallpaper